-The Site Owner proposes a system of self-sorting of materials at designated areas of the site into receptacles placed and signposted for this purpose.
+DADI has set aside a designated area for self-sorting of materials at designated areas of the site into receptacles placed and signposted for this purpose.

 Materials capable of further separation or processing by crushing or grinding, thereby making them suitable for sale or for use in operational purposes, may be stockpiled in this area prior to treatment or where the treatment will occur.